Model structures and relative Gorenstein flat modules and chain complexes: Relative Gorenstein flat modules and chain complexes

 Some of the properties valid for Gorenstein flat modules carry over to Gorenstein AC-flat modules.
 For instance, they form a precovering class over any ring $R$.
 Moreover, every Gorenstein AC-flat module is a direct summand of a strongly Gorenstein AC-flat module.
 The converse is also true provided that $R$ is a ring over which $\mathcal{GF}_{\rm AC}(R)$ is closed under extensions.
 The latter also implies that $\mathcal{GF}_{\rm AC}(R)$ is a covering class (See \cite{BEI17} for details).

-One consequence of the results in the present paper is that Gorenstein AC-flat modules are always closed under extensions, and so the latter two properties hold for any ring $R$. \end{enumerate} \end{example}
+One consequence of the results in the present paper is that Gorenstein AC-flat modules are always closed under extensions (see Example \ref{ex:Gorenstein_AC} (2)), and so the latter two properties hold for any ring $R$.

+\item Complexes of type $\text{FP}_\infty$ and absolutely clean complexes are defined as their module analogs, and are studied in detail in \cite{BravoGillespie} by Bravo and Gillespie.
+If we let $\mathscr{AC}(R\op)$ denote the class of absolutely clean complexes in $\Ch(R\op)$, we shall write the class $\mathscr{GF}_{\mathscr{AC}(R\op)}(R)$ of Gorenstein $\mathscr{AC}(R\op)$-flat complexes in $\Ch(R)$ as $\mathscr{GF}_{\rm AC}(R)$.
+Complexes in $\mathscr{GF}_{\rm AC}(R)$ shall be referred to as \emph{Gorenstein AC-flat complexes}.
+Such complexes will be closed under extensions (since $\mathscr{AC}(R\op)$ is a definable class due to \cite[Proposition 2.7]{BravoGillespie}) and form a covering class that it is also the left half of a hereditary complete cotorsion pair.
+(This will be explained in more detail in Theorem \ref{theo:equivalences_GF}, Proposition \ref{prop:GFB_properties} and Corollary \ref{complete}). \end{enumerate} \end{example}